Sanjay404/2020-Summer-Research/README.md

 # 2020-Summer-Research
-## Plotting Bustard Migration
+## Bustard Data Analysis

-To run the python file, please clone the repository and then change your individual path to the '2020 Summer Research' folder.
+To run the python files, please clone the repository and then change your individual path to the '2020 Summer Research' folder.
 If you would like to plot more individual Bustards, please add a CSV of a similar format to the folder labeled 'DATA'.